NukeManDan/pba-template-reveal-md/SLIDES/instructions-how-to-use.md

 > Press the `s` key to bring up a popup window with speaker view

 Note:
 This is a note just for you.
-Set under a line in your slide starting with `Note:` all subsequent lines are just seen in speaker view.
+Set under a line in your slide starting with "`Note`:" all subsequent lines are just seen in speaker view.

 ---